sobudotnet/SpotYTResolver/README.md

 ﻿# SpotYT

-Spotify YouTube Resolver - Find your Spotify songs on YouTube instantly.
+Spotify YouTube Resolver Using SpotifyAPI - Find your Spotify songs on YouTube instantly.
 Just drag a Spotify link in and boom, YouTube results.

 ## Getting Started (Super Easy)